 The school system, Selinsgrove Area School District, has approximately 2,700 students.
 The sports teams, known for their mascot the Seals, are deeply rooted in the community.

 The borough of Selinsgrove, PA is located in Snyder County.
 Selinsgrove, PA is home to Susquehanna University, which is recognized as one of the finest liberal arts universities in the northeastern United States.

-Snyder County offers numerous employment and educational opportunities and state of the art medical facilities, such as nearby Evangelical Community Hospital, Sunbury Community Hospital, and dozens of outpatient Geisinger Medical Center clinics and a cosmetic clinic with individualized care to offer the best attention to the patients.
+Snyder County offers numerous employment and educational opportunities and state of the art medical facilities, such as nearby Evangelical Community Hospital, Sunbury Community Hospital, and dozens of outpatient Geisinger Medical Center clinics and Cosmetic dentist clinics that offer the best attention to the patients.